drewhart/geonomics_docs/sphinx_dir/doc.rst

 This defines the number of columns in the :py:`nlmpy` array that is created.
-As the capitalized reminder in the parameters file mentions, this must be equal to the x-dimension of the :py:`Land`; otherwise, an error will be thrown.
-Note that this parameter (as for the remaining parameters in this section, other than the **function** parameter) is valid for the default :py:`nlmpy.mpd` function that is set by the **function** parameter); if you are using a different :py:`nlmpy` function to create this :py:`Scape` then this and the remaining parameters must be changed to the parameters that that function needs, and *only* those parameters (because they will be unpacked into that function, i.e. passed on to it, at the time it is called).
+As the capitalized reminder in the parameters file mentions, this must be equal to the x-dimension of the :py:`Landscape`; otherwise, an error will be thrown.
+Note that this parameter (as for the remaining parameters in this section, other than the **function** parameter) is valid for the default :py:`nlmpy.mpd` function that is set by the **function** parameter); if you are using a different :py:`nlmpy` function to create this :py:`Layer` then this and the remaining parameters must be changed to the parameters that that function needs, and *only* those parameters (because they will be unpacked into that function, i.e. passed on to it, at the time it is called).